- What is The Power and The Honor Foundation?

 2 – Who are the people behind The Power and The Honor Foundation?

-The Foundation was cofounded by Josh Van Pelt, who is also the current director.
+The Foundation was cofounded by Josh Van Pelt, the current director, Emiliano Santalucia, the current president and James Eatock.
 The Board of Directors consists of experts and professionals who have all been life-long MOTU fans.
 In addition to the board, there have been a few key participants who have contributed their time and expertise to help archive, catalog, and preserve the pieces in our collection.

 3 – How can I help The Power and The Honor Foundation?